CharlesAverill/vANNilla/README.md

-# vaNNilla
+# vANNilla
-An Artificial Neural Network written in vanilla Python - no imports
+An Artificial Neural Network written in Vanilla Python

+No external packages

+No stdlib packages

+Just lists, floats, and classes B)